 Ultimately the Grand Connection will influence the land use patterns of the Wilburton commercial area by improving connectivity to downtown and creating a landmark piece of infrastructure.

 Staff in several city departments are involved in updating the existing Pedestrian Corridor and Major Public Open Space Guidelines to reflect the elements of the Grand Connection Framework Plan vision and the project’s role as a Council Priority.
-These new guidelines and standards, referred to as the Grand Connection Sequence One Guidelines and Standards, will support the vision to improve livability, access, and placemaking along the route between the intersection of 100th Avenue NE and Main Street and the Bellevue Transit Center (NE 6th Street and 110th Avenue NE).
-The guidelines are applied to private-sector development projects that are located along the Grand Connections.
+These new guidelines and standards, referred to as the Grand Connection Sequence One Guidelines and Standards Land Use Code Amendment (LUCA), will support the vision to improve livability, access, and placemaking along the route between the intersection of 100th Avenue NE and Main Street and the Bellevue Transit Center (NE 6th Street and 110th Avenue NE).
+The guidelines and standards are applied primarily to private-sector development projects that are located along the Grand Connection.

 - Grand Connection Framework Plan: Sequence One